 Shimokita Chaen Oyama

-These days the Shimokitazawa neighborhood, with its abundance of bars and vintage stores, is a firm favorite of Tokyo students.
+These days the Shimokitazawa neighbourhood, with its abundance of bars and vintage stores, is a firm favourite of Tokyo students.
 Just a century or so ago, however, it was covered mostly with tea plantations.
 And so it makes perfect sense that this bastion of traditional tea culture is located here.
 The two-floor premises (a shop at street level, with a tea room up above on the second floor) is overseen by two brothers who have both attained the highest rank possible (10 dan) in the art of tea making.
-In the summer months, the shop’s signature shaved ice, flavored with matcha or hojicha (a roasted green tea), is hugely popular.
+In the summer months the shop’s signature shaved ice, flavoured with matcha or hojicha (a roasted green tea), is hugely popular.

 2-30-2 Kitazawa, Setagaya-ku, Tokyo